-26. Members should always bear in mind Erskine May's advice in 'Parliamentary Practice' that "good temper and moderation are the characteristics of parliamentary language".

-- 27. There is no hard and fast list of unparliamentary words.
+- 25. You should always bear in mind Erskine May's advice in 'Parliamentary Practice' that "good temper and moderation are the characteristics of parliamentary language". - 26.
+There is no hard and fast list of unparliamentary words.
 Whether something said is a breach of order depends on the context.
 The Speaker deprecates personal remarks about other Members.
 Any abusive or insulting language used in debate will be required to be withdrawn immediately.
-Accusations of deliberate falsehood or direct criticism of the conduct of a Member of either House may only be made on a substantive motion.
-No such accusations or criticism should be made in the course of other proceedings: if they are, they must be withdrawn immediately. - 28.
-The privilege of freedom of speech in debate - that is, the protection against civil action or criminal sanction for what is said in proceedings of the House - allows us to conduct our debates without fear of outside interference.
+Accusations of deliberate falsehood may only be made on a substantive motion.
+No such accusations should be made in the course of other proceedings: if they are, they must be withdrawn immediately.

+- 27. The privilege of freedom of speech in debate that is, the protection against civil action or criminal sanction for what is said in proceedings of the House allows us to conduct our debates without fear of outside interference.
 But it is a freedom which should be exercised responsibly, in the public interest and taking into account the interests of others outside this House.
-Members should research carefully and take advice before exercising this freedom in sensitive or individual cases.
-Similarly, Members should take care to avoid referring to cases which are active before the courts, unless the Speaker has specifically agreed to waive the House's sub judice resolution. - 29.
+You should research carefully and take advice before exercising this freedom in sensitive or individual cases.
+Similarly, you should take care to avoid referring to cases which are active before the courts, unless the Speaker has specifically agreed to waive the House's sub judice resolution. - 28.
 Members must always address the House through the Chair.
 It is wrong to address another Member as 'you'.
 This is not just an archaic convention.
 It is essential in maintaining the civil tone and objectivity of debate.
 It also avoids personal attacks as opposed to political criticism.
 As "You" means the Chair, other Members should not be addressed as 'you', but should be referred to as: - 'the honourable Member for [constituency] (for a Member on the opposite benches)' - 'my honourable friend (for a Member on your side of the House)' - or perhaps 'the honourable Member opposite' (where the context makes clear to whom you are referring).